Tanzania Itinerary: 2 Weeks

 Day 2: Dar Es Salaam

-Today, escape the oppressive Tanzania heat and visit the upscale Slipway Shopping Centre.
+Escape the heat and visit the upscale Slipway Shopping Centre.
 Stroll its souvenir stalls along the waterfront walkway, and put your haggling skills to use!

 Fly to the town of Moshi via Fastjet, arriving into the Kilimanjaro International Airport.
 Upon arriving, drive 45 minutes from airport in to the town (Arrange this through the hotel- the dirt roads are bumpy and have no lights at night).

-Lodging: Hibiscus B&B (very hot, no fan in room, but a gorgeous property with a serene atmosphere)
+Lodging: Hibiscus B&B (very hot, but a gorgeous property with a serene atmosphere)

 Day 3: Moshi

-Walk to the local markets and experience true small-town Tanzania.
-Stop for coffee at the popular Union Café, and dinner at one of many friendly local restaurants.
-Be aware that there are rolling blackouts however, so keep in mind before buying any perishable groceries.
+Walk to the local markets and experience true “small-town Tanzania”.
+Try coffee at the popular Union Café, and dinner at one of many friendly local restaurants.
+This is also where you may run into hikers preparing to climb Mt.
+Kilimanjaro!

 The streets near Moshi’s market

-Lodging: Hibiscus B&B (very hot, no fan in room, but a gorgeous property with a serene atmosphere)
+Lodging: Hibiscus B&B (very hot, but a gorgeous property with a serene atmosphere)

 Day 4: Arusha

-Head to the local bus station, and be prepared for a long, hot, and cramped two-hour bus ride to the town of Arusha.
-If you don’t need to save money, find alternate transportation, the local bus ride was terrible!
+Head to the local bus station, and be prepared for a cramped two-hour bus ride to Arusha.
+If you don’t need to save money, find alternate transportation.
+This local bus ride was terrible!

 Upon arrival, check in to your hotel, then visit the local markets of Arusha.
-One thing to keep in mind: Watch out for overly-friendly locals who tend to follow around mzungu (white people/foreigners) for hours at a time, just wanting to chat and practice English.
+Watch out for overly-friendly locals who tend to follow around mzungu (white people/foreigners) for hours at a time.
+Sometimes they truly just want to chat and practice English.
+Other times, it could be a scam attempt.
 It can be unnerving.
-We had this happen several times.

-Later, visit the Maasai Market for great souvenirs and handicrafts, and eat dinner at the New Safari Hotel.
+Visit the Maasai Market for great souvenirs and handicrafts, and eat dinner at New Safari Hotel.

 Lodging: Green House Hostel (very affordable family-run place, but far from city center)